 If there is one thing popular television shows teach for certain; it’s the shades of grey.
 I am not sure if there are fifty; for I am forever a nyctophile.
 These shows indoctrinate that there is no such thing as absolutely evil or pure good.
 This world is not a battleground of angels and demons, but humans where every saint has a past.
-Continue with reading
+Continue reading “The Folly of Abstract Morality”

 The other day a close friend suggested that my mind is metamorphosing into a nihilist one.
 One of my golden brothers is a psychiatrist.
 I told him about what my friend had said just to see if he could diagnose me of some psychological issues.
 What he said, well I am not going to repeat it here, definitely sounded like a serious psychological disorder.
 Now that was something serious because most crackpots don’t really know they are crackpots.

 I most definitely know I am a crackpot.
 So am I really?
-Continue with reading
+Continue reading “The Doubts of a Nihilist”

 I have to confess I am no angel.
 I am a sinner, and like every sinner I have a past.
 But I have always taken it as a matter of great personal pride that there are some sins I have never even imagined of committing.
 Murder is one such sin; taking another person’s life is something I have always regarded as a godly job.
 No matter the impulse or the hate, I have never felt the desire to take someone’s life.
 However, I was never tested.
 Continue reading “Pulling the Plug”